 Carter praised Dayan effusively: “I can say that the basic terms of the Camp David accords were hammered out substantially under the influence of Moshe.”
 In contrast, Dayan reserved his esteem for Begin, writing that his leadership was invaluable and that he was involved in every last detail of the talks.

-On September 17, 1978, the three leaders signed the Camp David Accords in a solemn ceremony on the White House lawn, thus beginning a tradition of signing peace treaties between Israel and Arab nations with U.S. mediation: the peace treaty with Egypt signed on March 26, 1979; the First Oslo Agreement with the Palestinians signed on August 20, 1993; the "Washington Declaration" with Jordan signed on October 26, 1994; and, most recently the normalization agreements with the UAE and Bahrain signed in September and October 2020.
-At the press conference at Camp David, Dayan said that this peace treaty was not theoretical, but the first stage of full peace treaties with Arab nations.
+On September 17, 1978, the three leaders signed the Camp David Accords in a solemn ceremony on the White House lawn, thus beginning a tradition of signing peace treaties between Israel and Arab nations with U.S. mediation: the peace treaty with Egypt signed on March 26, 1979; the First Oslo Agreement with the Palestinians signed on August 20, 1993; the Washington Declaration with Jordan signed on October 26, 1994; and, most recently, the normalization agreements with the UAE and Bahrain signed in September and October 2020.
+At the press conference at Camp David, Dayan said that this peace treaty was the first stage of full peace treaties with Arab nations.

-Camp David actually produced two separate agreements.
-The first, dealing with Sinai, stated that Israel would evacuate all its military and civilians from Sinai and that the United States would compensate Israel for this by building two new airbases in the Negev.
-The Sinai Peninsula would not be completely demilitarized, but the Egyptian force there would be limited and there would be a large, fully demilitarized buffer zone where a U.S. force would be stationed.
-From the Israeli perspective, this force would serve as a much more reliable buffer than a U.N. force.
+Camp David actually produced two agreements.
+The first, concerning Sinai, had Israel evacuating all military and civilians from Sinai with U.S. compensating them by building two new airbases in the Negev.
+The Sinai Peninsula would become partially demilitarized, with a U.S. forced stationed in a large, fully demilitarized buffer zone, Israel preferring U.S. to U.N. forces.
 Egypt agreed to establish full diplomatic relations with Israel nine months after the IDF withdrawal from Sinai.

-The second agreement was a framework for comprehensive peace in the Middle East with a focus on an Israeli-Palestinian agreement.
-Israel would provide full autonomy – more than Begin actually wanted – to the Palestinians residing in the West Bank and Gaza Strip.
-The agreement also stipulated that the solution would have to consider Palestinian national rights.
-The period of autonomy was to last five years, after which Israel would still be able to demand sovereignty of parts of the territories.
-In practice, as Aharon Barak observed, the document left the Palestinian issue open; unlike the question of Sinai, which was definitively settled with crystal-clear commitments on all sides, the second document was vague.
+The second agreement was a framework for a comprehensive Middle East peace with a focus on an Israeli-Palestinian agreement.
+Israel would provide full autonomy – more than Begin wanted – to West Bank and Gaza Strip Palestinians for five years.
+After that, Israel could still demand sovereignty of parts of the territories.
+In practice, as Aharon Barak observed, the document left the Palestinian issue open.
+Unlike the clearly defined agreement about Sinai, the second document was vague.
 Perhaps its strength lay in this.

-As for the issue of autonomy: Begin and Dayan did indeed speak of it, but their fundamental understandings differed.
-Begin felt that West Bank (or Judea and Samaria as he insisted on calling the area in dispute) were an inseparable part of Israel.
-Appreciating that Palestinian population growth was rapid and that the Palestinians had no desire to be Israeli citizens, Begin thought it was necessary to make a political distinction between the inhabitants and the land.
-According to Begin, the autonomy plan allowed Israel to shed its status as occupier and continue to settle Judea and Samaria.
-Begin was in fact adopting the idea of autonomy that Dayan had championed for years: autonomy for the people but not for the land.
-This was a formula with which Begin could live in peace at the same time that the Americans and Egyptians could ignore its ramifications.
-This allowed them to make progress in the talks.
-Dayan, however, had in mind a much more significant and fundamental idea of autonomy for the Palestinians: he intended to leave only security in Israel’s hands, handing all other authority off to the Palestinians.
+Begin and Dayan discussed autonomy, but from different perspectives.
+Begin viewed the West Bank (or Judea and Samaria as he called the area) as an inseparable part of Israel.
+Appreciating rapid Palestinian population growth and their opposition to becoming Israeli citizens, Begin proposed a political distinction between the inhabitants and the land, allowing Israel to continue settling the area and maintain control while still granting autonomy, the concept long championed by Dayan had championed for years: autonomy for the people but not for the land.
+This formula allowed for progress in the talks.
+Dayan’s autonomy, however, was a far more significant and fundamental idea of autonomy for the Palestinians, leaving only security in Israel’s hands.